Jagoum/Team_Work-Lambert_w_function/README.md

    For the Dockerfile first start by building the image by running

+   And

+     docker pull ghcr.io/jagoum/team_lambert_watest:latest
+to pull the image

     docker build -t <image_name> .

 and run it using